openhwgroup/cv32e40p/docs/source/corev_hw_loop.rst

        : [N] "r" (10)
    );

+As HWLoop feature is enabled as soon as lpcountX > 0, it is a good practice to set lpstartX and lpendX **before** lpcountX to avoid unexpected behavior.
+For HWLoop where body contains up to 30 instructions, it is always better to use cv.setup* instructions which are updating all 3 HWLoop CSRs in the same cycle.

 At the beginning of the HWLoop, the registers %[i] and %[j] are 0.
 The innermost loop, from startZ to (endZ - 4), adds to %[i] three times 1 and